baillielab/maic/README.md

 python maic.py -f `<inputfilename>`

+When using readme athttps://pypi.org/project/pymaic/0.2/, if this command "maic -f <inputfilename>" does not work, download the entire repo. and run "python maic.py -f <inputfilename>".

 # Input file format

 Input is a series of lists of named entities, which may belong to categories.
 Each line of the input file is a list of entities, separated by tab